Unsupervised Log Anomaly Detection with Few Unique Tokens: Related Work

 \section{Related Work}

-A common approach to detecting anomalies in logs is to manually define rule-based systems.
-For example, Cinque~\etal{}~\cite{cinque2012event} and Yen~\etal{}~\cite{yen2013beehive} have developed rule-based methods that scan logs for predefined patterns indicative of anomalies.
-However, these approaches rely heavily on expert knowledge to construct effective rules, which can be labor-intensive.
-To overcome this limitation, more automated techniques have emerged leveraging machine learning to discover anomalies.
+A common initial approach to log anomaly detection involves manually defined rule-based systems.
+For instance, Cinque et al. \cite{cinque2012event} and Yen et al. \cite{yen2013beehive} developed methods that scan logs for predefined patterns indicative of anomalies.
+However, these approaches rely heavily on expert knowledge to construct and maintain effective rules, a labor-intensive process that struggles with evolving systems.
+This limitation has spurred the development of more automated techniques leveraging machine learning.

-With the increasing popularity of machine learning (ML) models, deep learning-based approaches gave the potential to perform a thorough log analysis under the presence of a large log corpus, often also accompanied by laboriously made labels.
-Long-term-short-term (LSTM) recurrent neural networks~\cite{du2017deeplog,zhang2016automated,zhang2019robust} turned out to be popular for log-anomaly detection due to its ability to handle sequential data.
-Recently transformers~\cite{vaswani2017attention} were deployed in training to detect anomalies in logs~\cite{guo2021logbert}.
-In~\cite{guo2021logbert} they used a BERT~\cite{devlin2018bert} model for log-anomaly detection.
-However, their reliance on large training datasets and millions of parameters can limit their applicability in resource-constrained scenarios like ours.
-For a more comprehensive survey of ML log analysis, see~\cite{landauer2023deep}.
+With the rise of machine learning (ML), deep learning-based approaches have shown potential for thorough log analysis, particularly when a large log corpus is available, often accompanied by extensive, manually created labels.
+Long Short-Term Memory (LSTM) recurrent neural networks~\cite{du2017deeplog,zhang2016automated, zhang2019robust} have been popular for log anomaly detection due to their ability to handle sequential data.
+More recently, Transformer architectures~\cite{vaswani2017attention}, such as BERT~\cite{devlin2018bert}, have also been applied for this task \cite{guo2021logbert}.
+While powerful, the reliance of these deep learning models on vast training datasets and millions of parameters can limit their applicability in resource-constrained scenarios like ours at EuXFEL, where such large, labeled datasets are not readily available.
+For a broader survey of ML in log analysis, refer to~\cite{landauer2023deep}.

-Bertero ~\etal~\cite{bertero2017experience} propose an approach that treats logs as natural text and leverages word vector \wv{} representations \cite{mikolov2013distributed,mikolov2013efficient} to perform automated word embedding.
-This technique maps words to a vector space, enabling the use of off-the-shelf classifiers for anomaly detection.
-A major drawback is that their approach still relies on manual labeling to train the classifier, which can be prohibitively expensive in our scenario.
-Additionally, they treat each log entry independently, ignoring the sequential nature of consecutive log message relationships.
-To mitigate the need for labeled data, other works like \cite{lou2010mining,xu2009online} have explored unsupervised learning techniques.
-These methods apply text mining to logs and employ clustering approaches to identify anomalies without relying on manual labels.
-However, they still consider logs in isolation rather than leveraging contextual information across log sequences.
+Addressing the need for automated feature representation, Bertero et al.~\cite{bertero2017experience} proposed treating logs as natural text, leveraging Word2Vec word vector representations~\cite{mikolov2013distributed,mikolov2013efficient} for automated embedding.
+This technique maps words to a vector space, allowing the use of off-the-shelf classifiers for anomaly detection.
+While this automates embedding, a major drawback is that their approach still relies on manual labeling to train the classifier, which can be prohibitively expensive.
+Furthermore, they treat each log entry independently, thereby ignoring the crucial sequential relationships between consecutive log messages.